What Is the Visual Cloud?

 Open Source Software

-To help strengthen the ecosystem and provide ready access to the tools and technologies for building effective solutions, Intel is working within the open source community to release tools, libraries, and previous commercial products, including Intel® Media SDK, Embree, Intel® OSPRay, and Intel® OpenSWR that are available today and components of the OpenVINO™ toolkit - Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) support for Intel CPU and GPU (Intel® Processor Graphics) and heterogeneous plugins, and Intel’s Open Model Zoo pre-trained models and samples - will be available Q3’18.
+To help strengthen the ecosystem and provide ready access to the tools and technologies for building effective solutions, Intel is working within the open source community to release tools, libraries, and previous commercial products, including Intel® Media SDK, Embree, Intel® OSPRay, and Intel® OpenSWR that are available today and components of the OpenVINO™ toolkit - Intel® Deep Learning Deployment Toolkit (Intel® DLDT) support for Intel CPU and GPU (Intel® Processor Graphics) and heterogeneous plugins, and Intel’s Open Model Zoo pre-trained models and samples - will be available Q3’18.

 Two new codec cores released to open source are Scalable Video Technology for HEVC (SVT-HEVC) and Scalable Video Technology for AOMedia Video 1 (SVT-AV1), available 1H’2019.
 There are also enabling technologies from Intel, including WebRTC and Remoting SDK.